popy2k14/SOAS/README.md

 Edit the `select` options with a stream URL and the name of the stream.
 To get some streams, install [radio browser](https://www.home-assistant.io/integrations/radio_browser/).
 Select a stream, send it to the clock and look at the ESPHome logging to view the URL of that stream.

+Edit `alarm_file` to have your own local alarm.
+You can use mp3, wav or a flac file.

 ## Usage

 The rotary button is the button for accessing and editing configuration.
 When on a page, and there is no blinking of a configuration, you will automatically be redirected to the time page after 5 seconds of inactivity.
 The edit mode, blinking of a configuration, needs to be exited to return back to the time page.
 Entering and exiting the edit mode is done by single clicking the rotary button.